 Lower prices for some.
 Some consumers will benefit from lower fares.
 For example, old people benefit from lower train companies; old people are more likely to be poor.
 Also, customers willing to spend time in researching ‘special offers’ and travelling at awkward times will be rewarded with lower prices.

 - Manages demand.
-Airlines can use price discrimination to encourage people to travel at unpopular times (early in morning) This helps avoid over-crowding and helps to spread out demand.
+Airlines can use price discrimination to encourage people to travel at unpopular times (early in the morning) This helps avoid over-crowding and helps to spread out demand.

 Disadvantages of Price Discrimination